Menü schliessen

 }

-# Get both the From address and display name
+# Step 6: Get From display name for additional checking

 my $from_name = lc($pms->get('From:name'));